-Wow Is all I can say, Serge is a Course 17 Intensive Care Paramedic which means he was in the 17th course of Intensive Care Paramedics ever trained here.
+Wow Is all I can say, Serge was a course 17 Intensive Care Paramedic which means he was in the 17th course of Intensive Care Paramedics ever trained in the ambulance Service in NSW..
 Serge spent an eternity working for the Ambulance Service of NSW on the streets of inner-city Sydney.
 That’s when I first met Serge.
 Serge Brecard was an inspiriting and insightful street paramedic who had a unique ability to relate to people on so many levels.
-As an Intensive Care Paramedic, it was Serge’s role to back up ambulances when they requested Intensive Care Paramedic backup and support because of the extreme nature of the cases they had in front of them.
+As an Intensive Care Paramedic at that time, it was Serge's role to back up ambulances when they requested Intensive Care Paramedic backup and support because of the extreme nature of the cases they had in front of them.
 These high volume high caseload areas like the of the inner-city areas of Sydney requires of its paramedics a special type of flexibility, adaptability and people skills to deal with the constant exposure to life-threatening and diverse social situations that are the daily workload of an inner city intensive care Paramedic.

 A great maturity and an ability to relate to all those aspiring ambulance officers around you, to nurture and guide careers and inspire others takes not only self- confidence and a belief in the skills you have but an ability to share those skills and insights in an educationally inspiring way to mentor those moving up in the caring professions.
 Serge has these skills in volumes